 People took a lot from Nina – she left the U.S.A. for many years to find her mind and peace.

-One of my favorite sayings I always tend to tell people is
+One of my favourite sayings I always tend to tell people is

 “I’m a person with good intentions”